Owenliu50377/Owenliu50377.github.io/_pages/about.md

 I used to be a research assistant concentrating on Operation Research Applications.

 + Developed enhanced algorithms to solve spatial operational problems and provided distribution strategies.
++ Utilized the RNN model to provide strategies for a certain FMCG company to price their merchandises next seasons.
 + Implemented a variable neighborhood search sim-heuristic algorithm to solve the multi-period inventory routing problem under stochastic spatial distribution and demands in 30 minutes on small scale
 + Constructed a distributed decision model based on the stochastic demands, fulfilling regular deliveries on the service level and tracking inventory with a preset standard
 + Made electricity grid distribution strategy based on the spatial electricity data of the specific region